thisisevilevil/evilevil365/_posts/2025-06-21-TheForgotten-Intune-Feature.md

 Moving to a modern model of optional app deployment helps eliminate legacy baggage, improves user productivity and saves time and ressources:

 1. **Empower self-service**: Let users install the apps they need via the Company Portal, on their own schedule.
-   - Use features like *Allow Available Uninstall* and *Auto-update* with supersedence to provide greater flexibility for the users and for app updates.
+   - Use features like *Allow Available Uninstall* and *Auto-update* with supersedence to provide greater flexibility for the users and for automatic application updates.

 2. **Keep Required apps to a minimum**: Only enforce installation of truly essential apps needed for security, compliance, or baseline functionality.
 Let users choose the rest.